-- These Presentation Materials do not constitute or form part of any invitation, offer for sale or subscription or any solicitation for any offer to buy or subscribe for any securities in the Company nor shall they or any part of them form the basis of or be relied upon in any manner or for any purpose whatsoever. - These Presentation Materials must not be used or relied upon for the purpose of making any investment decision or engaging in an investment activity and any decision in connection with a purchase of shares in the Company must be made solely on the basis of the publicly available information.
-Accordingly, neither the Company nor its directors makes any representation or warranty in respect of the contents of the Presentation Materials. - The information contained in the Presentation Materials is subject to amendment, revision and updating in any way without notice or liability to any party.
+These Presentation Materials do not constitute or form part of any invitation, offer for sale or subscription or any solicitation for any offer to buy or subscribe for any securities in the Company nor shall they or any part of them form the basis of or be relied upon in any manner or for any purpose whatsoever.

+These Presentation Materials must not be used or relied upon for the purpose of making any investment decision or engaging in an investment activity and any decision in connection with a purchase of shares in the Company must be made solely on the basis of the publicly available information.
+Accordingly, neither the Company nor its directors makes any representation or warranty in respect of the contents of the Presentation Materials.

+The information contained in the Presentation Materials is subject to amendment, revision and updating in any way without notice or liability to any party.
 The presentation materials contain forward-looking statements which involve risk and uncertainties and actual results and developments may differ materially from those expressed or implied by these statements depending on a variety of factors.
-No representation or warranty, express or implied, is made as to the fairness, accuracy or completeness of the information or opinions contained herein, which have not been independently verified. - Securities in relation to any potential transaction with the Company have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") or under the securities laws of any state or other jurisdiction of the United States and may not be offered, sold, resold or delivered, directly or indirectly, in or into the United States absent registration except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
-No public offering of securities is being made in the United States. - The delivery of these Presentation Materials shall not at any time or in any circumstance create any implication that there has been no adverse change, or any event reasonably likely to involve any adverse change, in the condition (financial or otherwise) of the Company since the date of these Presentation Materials. - The Presentation Materials are confidential and being supplied to you for your own information and may not be reproduced, further distributed, passed on, or the contents otherwise divulged, directly or indirectly, to any other person (except the recipient's professional advisers) or published, in whole or in part, for any purpose whatsoever.
+No representation or warranty, express or implied, is made as to the fairness, accuracy or completeness of the information or opinions contained herein, which have not been independently verified.

+The delivery of these Presentation Materials shall not at any time or in any circumstance create any implication that there has been no adverse change, or any event reasonably likely to involve any adverse change, in the condition (financial or otherwise) of the Company since the date of these Presentation Materials.

+The Presentation Materials are confidential and being supplied to you for your own information and may not be reproduced, further distributed, passed on, or the contents otherwise divulged, directly or indirectly, to any other person (except the recipient's professional advisers) or published, in whole or in part, for any purpose whatsoever.
 The Presentation Materials may not be used for the purpose of an offer or solicitation to subscribe for securities by anyone in any jurisdiction.

-Petra Diamonds
+Investment Case

+How to best translate strong commodity prices to share price performance?

-- Mid-tier diamond producer (LSE:PDL; FTSE 250) - Quality management team delivering strong growth - World-class resource base of +300m carats - Diversified portfolio of producing mines and exploration - On track for 5 Mctpa / ca. US\$1bn1 revenue by FY 2019 - Sustainability at heart of Petra - Pure play exposure to late cycle diamonds
+- Maximise world-class resource base of +300m carats - Continue to deliver on expansion plans across portfolio - On track for 5 Mctpa / ca. US\$1bn1 revenue by FY 2019 - Targeting free cashflow (after Capex) ~FY 2015 - Instituting an appropriate dividend policy thereafter - Continue to focus on driving efficiencies and cost control - Higher operating margins as move into undiluted ore blocks - Late cycle diamonds supported by US recovery, as well as continued demand growth in emerging markets

-Building a world-class diamond group

-- 1. FY 2019 revenue forecast is a management estimate calculated using a 4% real price increase - 2.
-See slide 27 for disclosures re. adjusted figures
+^{1.} FY 2019 revenue forecast is a management estimate calculated using a 4% real price increase

+^{2.} See slide 22 for disclosures re. adjusted figures